 East Cornwall · PL13

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Looe, that work is shaped by the place itself — Looe is a working fishing town and seaside resort split by the Looe River into East and West Looe, with one of Cornwall's largest fishing fleets and a substantial Conservation Area covering both halves, with a building stock that leans toward medieval and Georgian harbour cottages and Victorian guesthouses.
+Working in Looe means starting from the PL13 context — Looe is a working fishing town and seaside resort split by the Looe River into East and West Looe, with one of Cornwall's largest fishing fleets and a substantial Conservation Area covering both halves, with a building stock that leans toward modern coastal homes at Hannafore and Victorian guesthouses.

 - Conservation Area